 - Automatic OFF during daylight hours (this can be controlled by a photosensor). - Facade and landscape lighting must automatically turn OFF between midnight and 6 a.m. or close-to-open for the business.
-(This can be controlled by a time clock.) - Lighting for signage must automatically reduce power by at least 30% from midnight to 6 a.m. or one hour after close and before open of the business.
-(This can be controlled by a time clock.) - Control system must be capable of retaining programming and the time settings for at least ten hours during loss of power.
+(This can be controlled by a time clock.) - Lighting for signage must automatically reduce power by at least 30% from midnight to 6 a.m., one hour after close and before open of the business, or after 15 minutes of inactivity.
+(This can be accomplished using a time clock.) - Control system must be capable of retaining programming and the time settings for at least ten hours during loss of power.